AI4Finance-Foundation/FinRL-Tutorials/README.md

 pip install pytest
 pytest
 ```
-All unit tests have to get passed, in the end you will see something like: 94 passed, 49 skipped, 72 warnings in 355.29s.
-If there are any errors or failed tests, you have to debug it, check the openai baselines [Issues](https://github.com/openai/baselines/issues) or stackoverflow to make sure all unit tests passed in the end.
+All unit tests have to get passed, in the end this will show: 94 passed, 49 skipped, 72 warnings in 355.29s.
+If there are any errors or failed tests, just debug it, check the openai baselines [Issues](https://github.com/openai/baselines/issues) or stackoverflow to make sure all unit tests passed in the end.

-Some failed tests will not affect our stock trading application (for example, a ssl verification error we had), you can proceed to see if it runs or not.
+Some failed tests will not affect the stock trading application (for example, a ssl verification error), just proceed to see if it runs or not.

 ## Step 6: Test-run OpenAI Atari Pong game
-### If this works for you then you are ready to implement the stock trading application
+### If this works then it's ready to implement the stock trading application
 Set num_timesteps to 1e4 for test-run purpose
 ```bash
 python -m baselines.run --alg=ppo2 --env=PongNoFrameskip-v4 --num_timesteps=1e4 --save_path=~/models/pong_20M_ppo2